 In this post-#metoo world, most of us are familiar with sexual harassment and the wrongful termination that can occur as a result.
 However, what is not as commonly known is the wrongful termination that results from sexual favoritism.

 Sexual favoritism is not part of popular discourse.
-This may be the first time that our Portland, Oregon, readers have even seen the term come up in the context of sexual harassment law.
+This may be the first time that our Lake Oswego, Oregon, readers have even seen the term come up in the context of sexual harassment law.

 Sexual favoritism is a form of sexual harassment, but it is also the underside of sexual harassment.
 It refers to the favoritism a sexually harassed employee receives because of their acceptance of the inappropriate behavior.